 What was hardest about it?

 This is actually a funny question for me.
 I am a quick learner and I also love to ask tons of questions.
 I thought that I was going to jump right into a Web Developer or Application Engineer position, but my favorite phrase is “the more I learn, the more I realize that I have so much more to learn.”
 As much as I love building websites, I also realize that I thrive in a more communicative role, and there are so many paths that can be taken with technical skills.
 I was able to do a developer internship with my company where we used back-end technologies and we learned React, but I was not confident that Application Engineering was the ideal path for my skills.
 I continued learning and speaking with experts in this field who have similar interests and skills as myself.
 Recently, I have been doing a lot of research on UX Design and am interested in working in Product.
 I also have adopted the nickname “IT Connor” on my team as I help everyone with whatever technical problems they have.
-Interface has developed my technical skills, which has given me confidence in exploring and pursuing more skills and interests.
+AIM Code School has developed my technical skills, which has given me confidence in exploring and pursuing more skills and interests.
 Coding isn’t an end in itself, it trains your brain to think logically, gives you fantastic problem solving skills, and develops your resourcefulness.
 Even if I don’t actually code professionally, I know that these technical skills will benefit me and everyone around me in whatever career I’m in.

 What are you doing now?
 Do you enjoy it?